BOOKS & AUDIOBOOKS

 Dream: The Art & Science of Slumber

-Why do struggle to fall asleep?
-Why do our brains spin up just as they should be winding down?
-And once we do drift off, why do we dream?
-In his thoughtful new book, investigative journalist and anthropologist Scott Carney sets out to discover how the waking world reverberates in the sleeping one—and vice versa.
-You’re not just sleeping, you’re unlocking your immune system, digging deeply into your creativity, and discovering the necessary process that forges both memory and emotions.
+Why do we struggle to fall asleep?
+Why do our brains spin up as they should be winding down?
+And once we drift off, why do we dream?
+In his latest book, investigative journalist and anthropologist Scott Carney sets out to discover how the waking world reverberates in the sleeping one.
+You’re not just sleeping, you’re helping your immune system, enhancing your creativity, and unlocking a process that forges both memory and emotions.

-Part high-tech neuroscience, part ancient wisdom, this short and elegant book brings us to the realization that we are what we dream.
-(January 2024).
+Pulling on neuroscience and ancient wisdom, this short and elegant book brings us to the realization that we are what we dream.
 Learn more.

 Is There Anybody Out There?